louisefindlay23/auroraspotter/final/readme.md

 If running on Codio, make sure MongoDB and and the correct version of MongoDB is installed `npm install mongodb@2.2.33`

+If you have cannot find modules errors, run `npm install` and if the error persists, `npm install (name of module referenced in the error that it cannot find`

-If starting with an empty database, import some entries: `mongoimport -d usersdb -c photo --file photos.json --jsonArray`
+If starting with an empty database, import some entries: `mongoimport -d usersdb -c observations --file testObservations.json --jsonArray` and `mongoimport -d usersdb -c photo --file photos.json --jsonArray`